 Under California law, there may be more than one party liable in a catastrophic injury case.
 In addition to the negligent person, there may be an employer, parent company or insurer who can help compensate the injury victim for damages.

 For instance – let’s say you suffered a slip-and-fall accident while working at a construction job.

 Your employer might be liable.
 Or perhaps the owner of the premises was negligent in keeping the property in good shape.
 Or maybe one of your tools was defective.

 An experienced California injury attorney can help you determine who is legally responsible for a catastrophic injury.
 Such parties can include:

 - The negligent person’s employer (under California’s respondeat superior law or California’s law against negligent hiring, retention or supervision of an employee);

 - The manufacturer, distributor or seller of a defective product;

-- The owner or manager of property on which you were injured;
+- The owner or manager of property on which you sustained the severe injury;

 - The owner of a dangerous dog that bit or attacked you;